You are here

 International Scholars Program

-The International Scholars Program provides scholarships up to four qualified young vascular surgeons from countries outside North America.
-The application process for the 2019 program is closed.
-The 2020 program application process will open in the Summer of 2019.
+The International Scholars Program provides scholarships for up to four qualified young vascular surgeons from countries outside Canada and the United States.

-Winning scholar recipients are expected to spend approximately two weeks in the U.S. to visit various universities and clinics, and attend the 2019 Vascular Annual Meeting, to be held June 13-15, 2019 in National Harbor, MD (outside Washington, DC).
+Winning scholar recipients are expected to spend approximately two weeks in the U.S. to visit various universities and clinics, and attend the 2020 Vascular Annual Meeting, to be held June 17-20, 2020 in Toronto, Canada.

 Working with a mentor, the scholar will visit clinical, teaching and research programs.
 Visits may be scheduled prior to the Vascular Annual Meeting, post meeting, or a combination of both.
 Scholars will work with mentors to schedule activities.